EnergyModelsX/EnergyModelsInvestments.jl/README.md

 `EnergyModelsInvestments` is a package to investment decisions to models designed using the [`EnergyModelsBase`](https://github.com/EnergyModelsX/EnergyModelsBase.jl) package.
 If the package [`EnergyModelsGeography`](https://github.com/EnergyModelsX/EnergyModelsGeography.jl) is loaded, it will also provide investment options to transmission mode.

-> **Note:**
->
-> We migrated recently from an internal Git solution to GitHub, including the package [`EnergyModelsGeography`](https://github.com/EnergyModelsX/EnergyModelsGeography.jl).
-> As `EnergyModelsGeography` is not yet registered, it is not possible to run all tests.
-> Hence, we plan to wait with creating a release to be certain that the tests are running.
-> As a result, the stable docs are not yet available.
-> This may impact as well some links.

 ## Usage

 The usage of the package is based illustrated through the commented [`examples`](examples).